wbhaese/Simple-API/README.md

 Make sure run the server and MySQL database on localhost.
 For this project, lets keep default configs to access de system: http://127.0.0.1:8000

+Some image examples at the end of the file.

 Below, a list of endpoints and what returns.

 ---------------------------------------------------